 The Miami-Dade County Homeless Trust (Homeless Trust) serves as the coordinating entity for services to homeless individuals and families throughout Miami-Dade County.
-The Homeless Trust advises the Board of County Commissioners on issues related to homelessness; serves as the identified "Collaborative Applicant" for the United States Department of Housing and Urban Development (USHUD) Continuum of Care and the State's Homeless Coalition for Miami-Dade County; and implements the Miami-Dade County Community Homeless Plan.
+The Homeless Trust advises the Board of County Commissioners on issues related to homelessness; serves as the identified "Collaborative Applicant" for the United States Department of Housing and Urban Development (USHUD) Continuum of Care funds for our community, and the State's Homeless Coalition for Miami-Dade County; and implements the Miami-Dade County Community Homeless Plan.
 The Office of Homeless Trust administers the one percent Food and Beverage Tax proceeds, as well as federal, state, local and other resources dedicated to providing housing and services for the homeless and domestic violence survivors and provides administrative, contractual, and policy formulation assistance related to homeless and domestic violence services.
 The Office of Homeless Trust also supports the Domestic Violence Oversight Board (DVOB) administratively and assists in coordinating and monitoring the construction and operations of domestic violence centers in Miami-Dade County.

-As part of the Health and Human Services strategic area, the Homeless Trust funds and monitors prevention services, temporary and permanent housing, and supportive services for the homeless.
+As part of the Health and Human Services strategic area, the Homeless Trust funds and monitors prevention services, temporary and permanent housing, as well as supportive services for the homeless.
 Each area is specifically designed to meet the unique needs of homeless individuals and families when they first enter the system and as their needs develop and evolve over time.
 This blend of housing and services comprises what is known as the homeless continuum of care.
 Over 8,600 emergency, transitional, and permanent housing beds have been developed by or through the Homeless Trust since its inception in 1993.
 A Board of Trustees, comprised of 27 members, governs the Homeless Trust.
-Membership consists of appointed leadership, including County and city Commissioners, representatives from the Judiciary, the Superintendent of Schools, the Florida Department of Children and Families Regional Administrator and the City of Miami Manager.
+Membership consists of appointed leadership, including County and City Commissioners, representatives from the Judiciary, the Superintendent of Schools, the Florida Department of Children and Families Regional Administrator and the City of Miami Manager.
 The Board also includes representation from Miami Homes for All; business, civic, and faith-based community groups; homeless service providers; homeless individuals; and formerly homeless individuals.
 To fulfill its mission of assisting homeless individuals and families, the Homeless Trust relies on the services offered by provider agencies within the community, including its private sector partner, Chapman Partnership, allocating the 85 percent of the one percent Food and Beverage Tax proceeds dedicated to homeless housing and services.

 The Office of the Homeless Trust also provides administrative support to the Miami-Dade County Domestic Violence Oversight Board (DVOB).
 The DVOB was created to serve in an advisory and oversight capacity to the Miami-Dade Board of County Commissioners with respect to issues affecting or relating to domestic violence.
-Specifically, the Miami-Dade County Domestic Violence Oversight Board was created to serve in accordance with State law, to develop and submit to the Board of County Commissioners a comprehensive plan for use of the portion of the Food and Beverage Tax proceeds dedicated to the provision of domestic violence centers as prescribed in Chapter 2, Article LXVI of the Code of Miami-Dade County (the "Plan").
+Specifically, the Miami-Dade County Domestic Violence Oversight Board was created to serve in accordance with State law, to develop and submit to the Board of County Commissioners a comprehensive plan for use of the portion of the food and beverage sales tax proceeds dedicated to the provision of domestic violence centers as prescribed in Chapter 2, Article LXVI of the Code of Miami-Dade County (the "Plan").
+As part of this Plan, the Miami-Dade County Domestic Violence Oversight Board is further charged with making recommendations to the Miami-Dade Board of County Commissioners on the 15 percent of the one percent Food and Beverage Tax proceeds.
 The DVOB is also responsible for pursuing maximization of available federal and state matching funds and monitoring and evaluating the provision of services to domestic violence survivors.
 The DVOB coordinates and monitors the construction and operations of domestic violence centers in Miami-Dade County supported by the Food and Beverage Tax proceeds.